New to GEOG 489?

 Registered students - if this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Orientation.

 This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
-Canvas, Penn State's course management system, is used to support the delivery of this course, as well, it provides the primary communications, calendar, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well as to provide the primary communications, calendar, and submission tools for the course.

 Quick Facts about GEOG 489

-Jan Oliver Wallgrün (Spring 1: Jan - March)
+Jan Oliver Wallgrün (Fall 2: October - December)

 - Prerequisite: GEOG 485